ProjectOpenSea/seaport/docs/ZoneDocumentation.md

 - Track extra incentives for users completing valid orders
 - And more.

-Anyone in the world can build and deploy their own unique zones and help decentralize Seaport as a platform.
+Anyone in the world can build and deploy their own unique zones and help decentralize Seaport as a protocol.